-We will interview willing trial participants (or a personal consultee if appropriate) at two time points (approximately 30 days and 6 months after randomisation).
+We will interview willing trial participants (or a personal consultee if appropriate), approaching them at least eight weeks post-randomisation.
 Interviews will explore patient views and experiences of conservative management or chest drain insertion in the short to medium term including impact on their daily life, positive and negative aspects of the treatment, including pain, post-procedure recovery, subsequent treatments and return to activities.